• Skip to main content

 Treatment

-For minor cases of disc extrusion, surgery may not be necessary.
+Surgery may not be necessary for minor cases of disc extrusion.
 Many extruded discs heal on their own.
-Nevertheless, treatment for pain that often accompanies disc extrusion may be necessary for some patients.
-Treatments usually include pain medication, steroid injections, nerve blocks and more.
+Nevertheless, treatment for the pain that often accompanies disc extrusion may be necessary for some patients.
+Treatments usually include pain medication, steroid injections, nerve blocks, and more.
 If the extruded disc progresses into a severely damaged or herniated disc, patients may want to consider minimally invasive spine surgery.

 Talk to your pain management physician at The Pain Center of Arizona about treatment for disc extrusion.